salihgueler/DroidKaigi2019Presentation/README.md

 If something is not clear or if you do not understand something please create an issue or send me a DM over [Twitter](https://twitter.com/salihgueler)

-##Important notes to share before the official documentation
+## Important notes to share before the official documentation

+- Main project is the [droidkaigi](https://github.com/salihgueler/DroidKaigi2019Presentation/tree/master/example/lib/droidkaigi) folder in the example project's lib folder.
 - For running on macos, simply run the xcode project in the example project and run it from there.
 - You may attach the attacher with `$ flutter attach --device-id=flutter-tester --debug-port=<port-number>` command over terminal